Trevor Steel: Career

-In 1992 The Escape Club disbanded and Steel, with Holliday, started a career as a songwriter and record producer.
+In 1992, the Escape Club disbanded and Steel, with Holliday, started a career as a songwriter and record producer.
 Based out of Air Studios in London, first under the production name, Bump and Grind, and later as themselves, they wrote and produced UK pop hits.
-The pair have worked on Louise Nurding's hit singles, "Naked" (1995) and "Arms Around the World" (1997); and the album track, "The Woman in Me".
-Other artists Steel and Holliday have worked for include: Andrew Dorff, Aswad, Atomic Kitten, Candice Alley, Baha Men, Boyzone, Eternal, Honeyz, Nightcrawlers, Stella Soleil, Sting, Shaggy, Thunderbugs, and Westlife.
+The pair worked on Louise Nurding's hit singles "Naked" (1995) and "Arms Around the World" (1997); and the album track, "The Woman in Me".
+Other artists Steel and Holliday have worked for include Andrew Dorff, Aswad, Atomic Kitten, Candice Alley, Baha Men, Boyzone, Eternal, Honeyz, Nightcrawlers, Stella Soleil, Sting, Shaggy, Thunderbugs, and Westlife.

-In 2004 Steel emigrated to Australia where Universal Records hired him to A&R for the ill-fated Channel Seven talent search series, Popstars Live.
+In 2004, Steel emigrated to Australia where Universal Records hired him to A&R for the ill-fated Channel Seven talent search series, Popstars Live.
 After two previous judges were sacked, Steel appeared on the judging panel alongside Molly Meldrum and Shauna Jensen.
 In 2006 after discovering the band, Short Stack, Steel signed them to his record Label, Sunday Morning Records, founded with Chris Johns in Sydney.
 Short Stack's first album, Stack Is the New Black (2009) peaked at No, 1 on the ARIA Albums Chart.
 It was co-produced by Steel and Short Stack's Shaun Diviney.
 Their second album, This Is Bat Country charted at No, 6.
 Both albums received gold certification from ARIA for shipment of 35,000 units each.
 Steel co-wrote some tracks on This is Bat Country with Diviney, including the platinum selling single, "Planets", which debuted at No. 4.
 Steel also co-produced their second album.

-In 2010, Steel and Holliday re-formed The Escape Club to perform and record a new album, Celebrity, which was released in February 2012 on their own label Whipped Cream Records.
-In April 2012, the group toured the US East Coast in support of the album and its lead single, "God's Own Radio".
+In 2010, Steel and Holliday re-formed the Escape Club to perform and record a new album, Celebrity, which was released in February 2012 on their own label Whipped Cream Records.
+In April 2012, the band toured the US East Coast in support of the album and its lead single, "God's Own Radio".